Rincewind60/RinceDCS/README.md

 1. DCS World, supports multiple versions being installed.
 1. Joysticks, attach to your computer the joysticks to be configured.

+### Installing Rince DCS

+Download the rlease ZIP file and unzip to a location of you choosing.

+In the resulting folder open the RinceDCS.exe application.

 ### Using Rince DCS

 To get started with Rince DCS view the [Getting Started](Help/GettingStarted.md) help page.